Carolina Panthers

 The Carolina Panthers are a professional American football team based in Charlotte, North Carolina.
 The Panthers compete in the National Football League (NFL) as a member of the National Football Conference (NFC) South division.
-The team is headquartered in Bank of America Stadium in Uptown Charlotte, which also serves as the team's home field.
-The Panthers are supported throughout the Carolinas; although the team has played its home games in Charlotte since 1996, it played its home games at Memorial Stadium in Clemson, South Carolina, during its first season in 1995.
+They play their home games at Bank of America Stadium in Uptown Charlotte, which also houses the team's headquarters.
+The franchise represents both North Carolina and South Carolina; while its Charlotte stadium was under construction, the Panthers played their inaugural 1995 season at Memorial Stadium in Clemson, South Carolina.